-C10.7 Pipe Colour-Coding
+C10.8 - Pipe Colour-Coding (Appendix C10.8)

 Standardized colour coding enables operators and emergency responders to quickly identify lines and valves.
-Yellow for vapor lines and orange for liquid lines have been the standard for many years.
+Using yellow for vapor lines and orange for liquid lines has been the standard for many years.

 Approved colours are safety blue, safety red and safety orange.
-Consult your local paint supplier for "safety colours."
-Spray fill lines are used for liquid but end in vapor space.
-Best practice is to label them as spray fill to eliminate confusion.
+Consult your local paint supplier for "safety colours".
+Spray fill lines are used for liquid but end in the vapour space.
+Best practice is to label this space as "spray fill" to eliminate confusion, regardless of their colour.

 Emergency shut-offs (cable operated) for all nurse or applicator tanks must be colour-coded blue to allow easy identification by emergency responders.
-(Appendix C10.8)